Last updated on January 5th, 2021

 Just 40 minutes from Jeju City, with an incredible location and countryside views, Jeju Resort is a great place to stay if you’re looking for a friendly, local experience and a relaxed atmosphere.

 The large apartments boast a dining area as well as a living room.
-This is a great option if you’re traveling in a group or with your family as there is ample space.
-Book the room with the hot tub, you won’t regret it!
+This is a great option if you’re traveling in a group or with your family, as there is ample space.

-It’s recommended that you rent a car if you’re staying here but you’ll be a short drive away from the beaches and nearby attractions.
+It’s recommended that you rent a car if you’re staying here, but you’ll be a short drive away from the beaches and nearby attractions.

 Budget accommodation in Aewol: Eutteum-won Pension

-Eutteum-won Pension boasts beautiful sea views and is such great value for money!
-You won’t need to walk very far to reach BBQ restaurants, shops, and cafes and the beautiful Geumneung and Hyeopjae Beaches are just a short drive away.
+You won’t need to walk very far to reach BBQ restaurants, shops, and cafes.
+The beautiful Geumneung and Hyeopjae Beaches are just a short drive away.

 Guests can enjoy a big room with a double bed and a balcony.
 Whilst the furnishings are basic, you’ll have everything you need for a comfortable stay in Jeju.